MADISON COUNTY MINES

 OU 2 - Anschutz Subsite, historically known as the Madison Mine, consists of all mining and mine works locations and adjoining areas located immediately southeast of Fredericktown.
 Included are the A, B, C, D and E tailings areas ; a metallurgical pond and sediment pond; remnants of an old mill and smelter and associated slag pile; head frame and abandoned shafts; a mine decline; a refinery complex; a remnant chat pile and mine dump; associated groundwater; surface water and sediments in Goose Creek, Saline Creek and Tollar Branch Creek; the abandoned Black Mountain spur rail right-of-way through Fredericktown, and all other mine works locations and outflows affected by these past mining activities.

 OU 3 – Residential Properties includes residential yards, public areas, child high-use areas, roadways, right-of-ways, storm water drainages and potable groundwater at private wells in halos of mine waste, mine workings and outfalls.
-Details of the response actions and progress is stated in the Site History and Enforcement Activities Sections.
+Details of the cleanup actions to date are included in the Site History and Enforcement Activities Sections.

 OU 4 - Conrad Tailings includes a tailings pile and adjoining Ruth mine and mill complex with its mine waste, surface water and sediments affected by the mine waste, eroded materials in the unnamed tributary to Mill Creek with its floodplain and overbank deposits; adjacent road right-of-ways and drainages, mine waste pile wind-blown contamination; groundwater impacts within the mine waste locations; and all other associated mine works locations and outflows.
 A focused Feasibility Study (FS) and Record of Decision (ROD) were completed in 2011, and a Remedial Design (RD) was developed by the Missouri Department of Natural Resources (MDNR) in 2015.
 Final consolidation and capping of the operable unit was completed in 2018.
-Following a final round of cap maintenance and repairs, OU4 will transition to Missouri Department of Natural Resources care.
+OU4 was transferred to the State of Missouri for long-term Operation and Maintenance in September 2019.

-OU 5 - Catherine Mines/Skaggs Tailings includes the Catherine Mine Subsite consisting of mine waste, a pond, a residential soil disposal repository, Logtown Branch Creek and associated drainages.
-The Skaggs Tailings Subsite consists of mine waste and associated drainages with surface water, sediment, overbank and floodplain deposits along two unnamed tributaries.
+OU 5 - Catherine Mines/Skaggs Tailings includes the Catherine Mine Subsite, the Skaggs Tailings Pile Subsite, and the Little Saint Francis River Subsite.
+The Catherine Mine Subsite consisting of mine waste, a pond, a residential soil disposal repository, Logtown Branch Creek and associated drainages.
+The Skaggs Tailings Subsite consists of mine waste and associated drainages with surface water, sediment, overbank and floodplain deposits along two unnamed drainages.
 Also included within the Operable Unit is the transect of a former overhead tram which transported parent rock from the Skaggs Tailings subsite to the Little St. Francis River (LSFR) Subsite for processing; the LSFR Subsite, which includes a tailings pile and mine mill works; and all other associated mine works locations and outflows.
 A focused FS and ROD were completed in 2012, and the RD was completed in 2014.
 Remedial action is underway and scheduled for completion in 2019.

 OU 6 - Silver Mines includes all other known and undiscovered mining-related contaminated areas including but not limited to the Silver Mines area with the Einstein and Apex mines; Hickory Nut tailings locations 1, 2 and 3 (3 has been removed), nearby groundwater, surface waters and sediments in the unnamed runoffs to the Saint Francis and Little Saint Francis River; road right-of-way; public drainage ways; and mine works locations and outflows.
 A portion of this OU is located on U.S. Forest Service property.

 OU7 – Little Saint Francis River (LSFR) Watershed includes all surface water, floodplain soil, overbank deposits, and sediments in the Fredericktown City Lake and streams in the LSFR watershed that are not specifically addressed under other OUs.
-The Remeidal Investigation is underway, with supplemental sampling to complete the RI to begin in early 2020.
+The Remedial Investigation is underway, with supplemental sampling to complete the RI to begin in late 2020.